ProxeusApp/proxeus-core/doc/README.md

 # How to generate the ACKNOWLEDGEMENTS file

-The acknowledgement file is constructed automatically using the `create_acknowledgemen.sh` bash script.
+The acknowledgement file is constructed automatically using the `create_acknowledgement.sh` bash script.

 ## Dependencies